GLOBAL MARKETS-Shares tumble, yields jump as data fuel rate angst

 U.S. non-farm payrolls data are due on Friday, and markets may not like a strong number if it supports the basis for a continuation of aggressive rate hikes.

-Rodrigo Catril, a strategist at National Australia Bank, said the euro would be tested by the upcoming inflation numbers in the eurozone, jobs data in the United States and Russian cuts to gas flows later in the week.
+Rodrigo Catril, a strategist at National Australia Bank, said the euro would be tested by upcoming inflation numbers in the eurozone, U.S. jobs data, and Russian cuts to gas flows later in the week.

-Oil prices tumbled on fears that an inflation-induced weakening of global economies would soften fuel demand, and as Iraqi crude exports have been unaffected by clashes there.
+Oil prices tumbled on fears that tighter monetary policy to fight inflation will dent the global economy, and soften fuel demand, and as Iraqi crude exports have been unaffected by clashes there.

-Gold prices fell slightly as the precious metal continued to wilt in the face of the strong dollar, with spot gold XAU= last traded at $1,721.4200 per ounce.
+Gold prices fell as the precious metal continued to wilt in the face of the strong dollar, with spot gold XAU= down 0.75% at $1,725.21 per ounce.

 World FX rates YTDhttp://tmsnrt.rs/2egbfVh